 Make sure you follow the steps out lined in the guide on updating to SpecFlow 2.

 - Make sure you restart Visual Studio as described in the link!
 You need to do this to flush Visual Studio's cache and ensure the correct version of SpecFlow+ is loaded.

 - If you use Visual Studio 2013 (or earlier) make sure you have removed any references to older versions of SpecFlow+ from you 'packages.config' file.

 I have multiple solutions with different versions of SpecFlow+ installed and am observing weird behaviour when switching between solutions.
 Why?

 When loading a solution containing SpecFlow+, Visual Studio caches the SpecFlow+ components.
-If you open a new solution containing a SpecFlow+ project, Visual Studio will retained the cached version of the SpecFlow+ components in memory.
+If you open a new solution containing a SpecFlow+ project, Visual Studio will retain the cached version of the SpecFlow+ components in memory.
 If the version used by the two projects is different, this means that there will be a version mismatch.